jxandercrawford/Data-Vizualization-Class-Project/README.md

 ## Feed Grain Crop Disappearance

-The USDA keeps metrics for each feed grain crops disappearance or use.
+The USDA keeps metrics for each feed grain crop's disappearance or use.
 These metrics are available on data.gov for download <a target="_blank" href="https://catalog.data.gov/dataset/feed-grains-database">here<a>.
 This data began being kept fully in 1975.
 The disappearance or use of each feed grain crop was broken down into 5 categories.
-Each category represents a how each crop was used.
+Each category represents how each crop was used.

 #### A brief description of each category
  * Food/Alcohol/Industrial: The use of a crop in domestic markets for human consumption.
  * Seed: The use of a crop in domestic markets for planting purposes.
  * Feed: The use of a crop in domestic markets for animal consumption.
- * Exports: The exportation a crop to foreign markets.
+ * Exports: The exportation of a crop to foreign markets.
  * End Stock: The amount of a crop not used in domestic or foreign markets.

 In recent years the trend for the disappearance of feed grain crops has shown an increase in use for food, alcohol, and industrial purposes and a fall for all other purposes.
 The usage for feed purposes has dropped drastically across all feed grain crops.
-The average usage for food, alcohol, and industrial purposes increased by approximately 85.7% while the average usage for feed purposes has fallen approximately 35.2% from the average percent total used in the time spans of 1990 – 2005 to 2005 - 2020.
+The average usage for food, alcohol, and industrial purposes increased by approximately 85.7% while the average usage for feed purposes has fallen approximately 35.2% from the average percent total used in the periods of 1990 – 2005 to 2005 - 2020.

 The radar plots below show the disappearance of feed grain crops harvested by the US from the years 1975 – 2020.
 These charts break down the disappearance into 15-year segments.
 The use of each crop in each category was averaged over the 15-year period then converted to percent total used for the 15-year span average. (i.e. Food/Alcohol/Industrial usage of barley from the years 1990 – 2005 was approximately %37 of all the barley harvested in those years)
 <p align="center">